Christina-Shen/RL-Enhanced_ASR_System/README.md

 - Adapts to different audio characteristics dynamically
 - Addresses limitations of traditional Speech Enhancement methods
 - Demonstrated significant enhancements in ASR accuracy and robustness

+you can see more detail description in rl_enhanced_asr_detail_description.pdf